Managing Diabetes: Focus On Your Feet

-Fact: Every day in this country, there are about 230 amputations.
+Every day in this country, there are about 230 amputations.

 Everyone who has diabetes should have an annual Comprehensive Diabetic Foot Exam.
-This is an in-depth exam of the foot by our board certified podiatrists, who have a specialty in the area of diabetic foot care.
+This is an in-depth exam of the foot by our podiatrists, who have a specialty in the area of diabetic foot care.
 The exam goes far beyond a standard foot exam, to identify conditions that put the foot at risk of developing ulcers or infections which could lead to amputation.
 Having the exam annually allows doctors to see if there are changes in your feet from year to year, which could indicate the need for medical attention.

-We look closely at circulation in the feet, as well as the nerves that provide feeling to the feet.
+In a comprehensive diabetic foot exam, we look closely at circulation in the feet, as well as the nerves that provide feeling to the feet.
 This is a crucial part of the exam because decreased circulation and loss of feeling in the feet are the two conditions responsible for the most amputations.
 We'll also assess the condition of the skin and check for foot deformities that could increase the chance of infection.
 Even toenails are evaluated, because thickened toenails can cause pressure ulcers.

 If you are a diabetic, please make sure to have a Comprehensive Diabetic Foot Exam once a year — even if you don't have a history of foot problems.
 It's the best way to catch foot problems early on, when intervention is most effective, and when we have the best chance of preventing a foot problem from developing into a major health threat.

-The board certified podiatrists at The Foot & Ankle Center are experts in the diagnosis, treatment and management of foot disorders caused by diabetes.
+The podiatrists at The Foot & Ankle Center are experts in the diagnosis, treatment and management of foot disorders caused by diabetes.
 Even if you have a regular podiatrist, the Foot & Ankle Center can still be a vital member of your diabetes care team.

-Your Comprehensive Diabetic Foot Exam Will Include:
+What Your Comprehensive Diabetic Foot Exam Includes

 Quantitative sensory testing.
 This non-invasive, pain-free assessment measures the physical stimuli required for a patient to experience sensory perception.
 Since this testing is quantitative, we can accurately track the progression of nerve damage and institute appropriate preventative care.